bayareagamedevs/policies/reporting_guidelines.md

 # Reporting Guidelines

-If you believe someone is violating the code of conduct we ask that you report it to the Bay Area Game Devs community managers by emailing bayareagamedevs@proton.me, or by sending a PM to @tessercat or @bentle_giant in the Bay Area Game Devs Slack group.
+If you believe someone is violating the code of conduct we ask that you report it to the Bay Area Game Devs community managers by emailing bayareagamedevs@proton.me, or by sending a PM to @tessercat or @bentle_giant in the Bay Area Game Devs Discord or Slack group.

 **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.